Mexico City: Education

-Unlike those of Mexican states' schools, curricula of Mexico City's public schools is managed by the federal Secretary of Public Education.
-The whole funding is allocated by the government of Mexico City (in some specific cases, such as El Colegio de México, funding comes from both the city's government and other public and private national and international entities).
-The city's public high school system is the Instituto de Educación Media Superior de la Ciudad de México (IEMS-DF).
-A special case is that of El Colegio Nacional, created during the district's governmental period of Miguel Alemán Valdés to have, in Mexico, an institution similar to the College of France.

 Among its many public and private schools (K–13), the city offers multi-cultural, multi-lingual and international schools attended by Mexican and foreign students.
 Best known are the Colegio Alemán (German school with three main campuses), the Liceo Mexicano Japonés (Japanese), the Centro Cultural Coreano en México (Korean), the Lycée Franco-Mexicain (French), the American School, The Westhill Institute (American School), the Edron Academy and the Greengates School (British).
-Mexico City joined the UNESCO Global Network of Learning Cities in 2015.
+Mexico City joined the UNESCO Global Network of Learning Cities in 2015 and was designated a "Design City" in 2017.

 In the Plaza de las Tres Culturas is the Colegio de Santa Cruz de Tlatelolco that is recognized for being the first and oldest European school of higher learning in the Americas and the first major school of interpreters and translators in the New World.
 Other, the now-defunct Royal and Pontifical University of Mexico is considered the father of the UNAM, and it was located in the city and was the third oldest university in the Americas.